pdsink/pdsink/docs/README.md

 The most frequent cases can be:

-- IO pins change.
+- IO pin changes
-- Task stack & priority changes (for RTOS-based drivers).
+- Task stack & priority changes (for RTOS-based drivers)

 These can be achieved through class inheritance and by updating properties in the constructor.

 Additionally, you are not forced to use built-in drivers.
-You can clone them to modify as needed or even create a new one to support different hardware or RTOS.
+You can clone them to modify as needed or even create new ones to support different hardware or RTOS.

 ### Device Policy Manager

 The USB PD specification does not provide any information about DPM architecture.
 We provide a simple DPM, suitable for basic operation:

 - Automatic PD profile selection, based on desired voltage and current.

 You may wish to modify DPM for:

-- Advanced PD profile selection strategy.
+- Advanced PD profile selection strategy
-- Alert listening.
+- Alert listening
-- Controlling PD handshake status.
+- Controlling PD handshake status

 See `MsgToDpm_*` in [messages.h](../src/messages.h), examples, and the `DPM` class.